 Due to the growing popularity of hybrid clouds for HPC applications, numerous businesses, and their CSP partners are developing hybrid cloud strategies to help them maximize their modern data architecture.

 Describe the hybrid cloud strategy.
-It is a strategic approach to your cloud environment that helps you decide what data goes where, what resources may be accessed through which channels, and how information and resources will be automated and prioritized.
+It is a strategic approach to your cloud environment.
+It helps you decide what data goes where, what resources may be accessed through which channels, and how information and resources will be automated and prioritized.

 However, a hybrid cloud strategy can span a variety of components of your hybrid architecture, including:

-1) Storage: High-performance access, seamless filesystems, and databases across multiple cloud instances are priorities, and deciding which should save data on private vs. public cloud infrastructure.
+1) Storage: High-performance access, seamless filesystems, and databases across multiple cloud instances are priorities, as is deciding whether to save data on private or public cloud infrastructure.

-2) Performance: Here, the focus is on best practices for maximizing cloud computing infrastructure across essential cloud resources for particular applications and workload optimization.
+2) Performance: This section focuses on best practices for maximizing cloud computing infrastructure across essential cloud resources for particular applications and workload optimization.

 3) Security: This includes maintaining compliance as data moves from private to public environments and managing data-at-rest and data-in-transit security at all use points.